 Watch the video above to enjoy the whole discussion between Hinchliffe and MacKenzie.

-The next Festival of Marketing takes place on 23 to 25 March at The QEII Centre in London and online.
-There are a number of ticket options.
+The next Festival of Marketing takes place on Thursday 5 October at The Brewery, London.
 Visit the website for more details and to book your place.